urielh3191/sep10-freedom-project/blog/entry01.md

 ### Why pick this topic?
 I think that it's very important, especially in this day and age of streaming sites.
-It's important to innovate in the sector we will use for essentially the rest of our lives, because if we don't innovate for the better of humanity, corporate
+It's important to innovate in the sector we will use for essentially the rest of our lives, and is essential for recieving our daily intake of news and tabloid information on our favorite celebrities.

 [Next](entry02.md)